Windows Server 2016 DNS Role Explained – [The Full Guide]

 Now let’s expand the server node, we will find the following:

-Forward Lookup Zones – Most common type of Zone, DNS clients use this zone to provide a mapping from hostnames to IP addresses.
+Forward Lookup Zones – The most common type of Zone, DNS clients use this zone to provide a mapping from hostnames to IP addresses.

 Reverse Lookup Zone – DNS clients use this zone to provide a mapping from IP addresses to hostnames.